gvanem/Dump1090/README.md

   c:\dev\Dump1090> dump1090
   ```

-To use a SDRPlay device, the option `--device` must be used.
+To use a SDRplay device, the option `--device` must be used.
 Like:
   ```
   c:\dev\Dump1090> dump1090 --device sdrplay0
   ```